SARWILLY/Cloud-Security/docs/security-monitoring.md

 ## 🗂 Lifecycle Configuration for Log Files

-To keep my S3 log storage lean and cost-efficient, I created lifecycle rules for each bucket that holds logs—whether from *CloudTrail, **S3 Server Access Logs, or **Root Account Alerts*.
+To keep my S3 log storage lean and cost efficient, I created lifecycle rules for each bucket that holds logs; whether from **CloudTrail**, **S3 Server Access Logs**, or **Root Account Alerts**.
 This helps automate cleanup and prevent long-term clutter.

 ### 🔧 How I Set It Up